Find Grad Schools

 6 Yearly Graduations

 University of Kentucky comes in at #5 on our list of the most popular colleges offering doctor's degrees in general physiology.
 Roughly 29,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,849 per year, while in-state graduate students, on average, pay $12,967 per year.
+The average in-state tuition for full-time undergraduates is $11,496 per year, while in-state graduate students, on average, pay $12,583 per year.
 During the most recent year for which we have data, 6 people received their doctor's degree in general physiology from UK.
+Of these students, 13% were women and 13% were members of underrepresented racial-ethnic groups.

 #6